shubhattin/os-config/linux/arch/DE.md

 GreeterEnvironment=QT_SCREEN_SCALE_FACTORS=1.25
 ```

+### Some Basic Usefull Info
+- **tty** : Stands for teletypewriter.
+Can be used to do execute commands which could cause problem on a live DE.
+It can also be used if things crash in a DE.
+  - In KDE Plasma the tty setup looks like this
+  - `tty1` reserved for arch startup and message it shows
+  - `tty2` hosts the DE
+  - `tty3-6` can be accessed using `ctrl+alt+3-6` (there are 1-7 there typically)
+  - use `chvt <num>` to change to a particular tty session

 ## Software

 - [x] **_CLI Based Application_** : These apps usually work all fine without ever having any major issues.